-Even if you are talking to someone that specifically says "give me your sales pitch" or "explain your value proposition," they are simply having trouble articulating their needs, and they are hoping you say something that makes sense to them.
+Even if you are talking to someone who specifically says "give me your sales pitch" or "explain your value proposition," they are simply having trouble articulating their needs.
+Instead, they hope that you say something that makes sense to them.

-3 Calibrated Questions to Get Buy-In:
+3 Calibrated Questions to Get Buy-In

 1. How does this fit?